Barstool Sports: Support for Rescue Animals

-Barstool has several endeavors to benefit rescue animals, including through Miss Peaches, a rescue pitbull owned by Dave Portnoy, and through Stella Blue Coffee, a company jointly owned with the Pardon My Take host, Daniel "Big Cat" Katz.
+Barstool has several endeavors to benefit rescue animals, including through Miss Peaches, a rescue pitbull owned by Dave Portnoy, and through Stella Blue Coffee, a company jointly owned with the Pardon My Take host, Dan "Big Cat" Katz.
 Dave Portnoy's dog, Miss Peaches, gained much publicity after he adopted the pitbull on February 14, 2024, enabling Portnoy to raise over $1 Million Dollars for various animal shelters.
 Stella Blue Coffee has raised over $200,000.00 for the PAWS Chicago animal shelter.
 Dan Katz's dog, Stella, the namesake of the company, was adopted from the PAWS Chicago animal shelter.

 Labor relations

-In August 2019, Barstool owner Dave Portnoy posted a series of tweets in which he satirically threatened to fire "on the spot" any Barstool employee who contacted a reporter to talk about unionization, as well as reposting a 2015 article in which he threatened to "smash their little union to smithereens" if Barstool employees attempted to unionize.
+In August 2019, Barstool owner Dave Portnoy posted a series of tweets in which he threatened to fire "on the spot" any Barstool employee who contacted a reporter to talk about unionization, as well as reposting a 2015 article in which he threatened to "smash their little union to smithereens" if Barstool employees attempted to unionize.
 In response, the IWW Freelance Journalists Union filed a complaint with the National Labor Relations Board (NLRB) against Barstool, alleging that Portnoy had violated federal labor law by threatening retaliation against Barstool employees if they attempted to unionize.
 In January 2020, Barstool reached an informal settlement with the NLRB in which Portnoy agreed to delete the tweets in question, and which required Barstool to notify employees of their right to unionize.
 In addition, as part of the settlement Barstool agreed to delete a Twitter account the company had created called "Barstool Sports Union" which had solicited DMs from employees in an apparent attempt to identify union supporters within the company.